Submit Your Script

 - Plays must be in standard format (see note below)

-Plays accepted have been between 10 and 90 pages and of all genres except children’s plays.
+Plays accepted have been one act or full length, and of all genres except children’s plays.

 Submit your script using the following format.
 Submission is by electronic means only, as an attachment in a Word, PDF or RTF file.